 Load Up on Leafy Greens

 Take a look at the Healthy Eating Plate by Harvard University or My Plate by the U.S. Department of Agriculture, and you'll find something in common.
 Both eating plans recommend filling half your plate with fruits and vegetables at every meal.
 Break that down the vegetable guidelines into bite-sized advice, and you should be loading up on leafy greens.
+Continue reading to learn about the many benefits of eating leafy greens and how to get more of them in your diet.

 Leafy greens like broccoli, spinach, kale, and asparagus, are loaded with vitamins and nutrients.
 And they contain high levels of vitamin K. Your body uses vitamin K to build strong bones, protect your heart, and regulate vitamin D. But it also plays an important role in blood clotting.
 If you're taking blood thinners or have a problem with your blood coagulating, check with your doctor before adding more leafy greens to your diet.